hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/release-notes/index.rst

             preparedParty
         )

-* fixed a bug that caused the expectedDto field to be required when performing TransferPreApprovalProposal (this is only required after Splice 0.1.11)
+* fixed a bug that caused the expectedDso field to be required when performing TransferPreApprovalProposal (this is only required after Splice 0.1.11)
 * simplified setParty & setSynchronizer, now it can all be done with one call on sdk.setPartyId()

 .. code-block:: javascript